 - Regenerates a strategic town centre site to create a new area of productive and attractive townscape

-- Delivers an exemplar scheme in terms of the standard of facilities and in the provision of support and care
+- Delivers an exemplar scheme in terms of the standard of facilities and in the provision of support

 - Will create a number of full-time jobs, including: food & beverage, management, technical, administrative, care, housekeeping, maintenance, physiotherapy and occupational therapy positions

 - Supports local businesses and secures the retention of skills in the local area